ahw/vim-hooks/README.md

 Maybe you're working off a remote server.
 Maybe &ndash; probably &ndash;
 you'd really like to see the results updated in more than just Chrome.
-If you can write the automation logic to do these things into a script, VimHooks will provide the mechanism for hooking that automation into any of the many Vim `autocmd` events.
+If you can write the automation logic to do these things into a script, VimHooks will provide the mechanism for hooking that automation into any Vim `autocmd` you wish.

 Recompile Sass files on save
 ----------------------------